Student Services exists to serve and support the academic purpose of the College and its students through outstanding personalized services.

 - For admission to degree-seeking status: A paper-and-pencil exam score of at least 500 or an Internet-based exam score of at least 61 or higher is required.

-- For admission to the EAP Program: Proof of English proficiency is not required to be admitted into the program.
-The EAP Communications course is also highly recommended to improve speaking and listening skills.
+- For admission to the EAP Program: Proof of English proficiency is not required to be admitted to the program.
+The College’s Levels of English Proficiency exam (LOEP) will be administered to assess the appropriate level of instruction in reading, writing, and grammar.
+EAP Communications is also highly recommended to improve speaking and listening skills.

 - An Advanced Placement (AP) score – A score of 4 or higher on the International English Language exam will be accepted in lieu of a TOEFL score.